They Took a Knee

 It started, as things so often will, with the president.
 On Friday night, at a rally in Alabama, as one U.S. territory reeled from a humanitarian crisis and another lay under threat of a nuclear attack, Trump spoke of NFL franchise owners, encouraging them to fire players who kneeled in protest during the singing of the national anthem.
 “Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a bitch off the field right now, out?
 He’s fired,’” the president said, efficiently combining a slur with a reality-TV catchphrase.
 He continued.
 “You know, some owner is going to do that.
 He’s gonna say, ‘That guy disrespects our flag, he’s fired.’
 And that owner, they don’t know it.
 They don’t know it.
 They’re friends of mine, many of them.
 They don’t know it.
 They’ll be the most popular person, for a week.
 They’ll be the most popular person in the country.”

 On Saturday, the president repeated the sentiments, this time on Twitter.
 Among tweets mocking John McCain, Iran, and the leader of North Korea—“Little Rocket Man,” the president taunted—Trump doubled down on his Friday-night slights.
 “If a player wants the privilege of making millions of dollars in the NFL, or other leagues,” he wrote, “he or she should not be allowed to disrespect … our Great American Flag (or Country) and should stand for the National Anthem.
 If not, YOU’RE FIRED.
-Find something else to do!
+Find something else to do!”

 The president had, once again, misrepresented the situation.
 The players are not, as a whole, protesting the national anthem.
 (There are bodies in the street, Kaepernick had said.)
 They are not protesting the flag.
 They are protesting police brutality against African Americans.
 They are protesting the lack of legal accountability for the officers who enact that violence.
 They are protesting, more broadly, the ways racism gets codified in America, the ways it is expanded from a personal evil into a societal one.